gabo-di/AquaCrop.jl/paper/paper.md

 loading input data from memory rather than disk (for example using output from a coupled model).
-Second, we bundled all state variables for a simulation in one struct (`AquaCropField`), thereby eliminating global state and allowing multiple simulations to be carried out in parallel (as well as making serialisation and data transfer easier).
-Third, and most importantly, we enabled the model to be run interactively.
-Rather than simply being executed as a batch job, the simulation can now be advanced one day at a time, and state variable inspected and changed on the go.
+Second, we bundled all state variables for a simulation in one struct (`AquaCropField`), thereby eliminating global state and allowing multiple simulations to be carried out in parallel, as well as making serialisation and data transfer easier.
+Third, and most importantly, we enabled the model to be run dynamically.
+Rather than simply being executed as a batch job, the simulation can be advanced one day at a time, allowing state variables to be inspected and changed on the go.
-This makes it possible to use the package for dynamic, bidirectional model coupling.
+This makes it possible to use the package for dynamic, bidirectional model coupling as well as interactive use.

 Overall, our aim was to leave the scientific core of the model unchanged, but to make it as easy as possible for environmental modellers using Julia to integrate